 Tubik Studio designer Tamara working on Saily App screens

-In the process of research and analysis of existing general concept of layout and transitions, the designer concentrated on UI solution which put bright accents at the most important features and provided fast and easy microinteractions.
-E-commerce is the process which a user needs to feel as clear and fast; in addition, the features should be informative and easily recognizable for rather diverse target audience.
+In the process of research and analysis of the existing general concept of layout and transitions, the designer concentrated on UI solution which put bright accents at the most important features and provided fast and easy microinteractions.
+E-commerce is the process that a user needs to feel as clear and fast; in addition, the features should be informative and easily recognizable for quite a diverse target audience.

 So, UI design points that must be thought out were the following:

 - easily understandable layout and navigation